 Many years ago when I was starting my own marketing communications agency, I was starving for knowledge on personal achievement and success.
 I had no confidence (over blind ambition) that I knew how to be successful or even processed the ability to be successful.
 I knew my craft well; but that was no guarantee I could grow a successful business and feed my young family.

-After long and laborious pre internet searching (“seek and ye shall find”), I finally came across five timeless principles (in a book or tape now long forgotten) that deeply resonated with my ambition to achieve my early goals.
-Although I have forgotten the source, I never forgot the teaching about what specific abilities all extraordinary achievers throughout time have in common.
+After long and laborious pre-internet searching (“seek and ye shall find”), I finally came across five timeless principles ( on a cassette tape recording by motivational guru Jim Rohn) that deeply resonated with my ambition to achieve my early goals.
+I never forgot the teaching about the specific abilities all extraordinary achievers throughout time have in common.

 After studying these first principles and integrated them into my own thinking and behavior, I began to see some amazing results.
 What a shock–this stuff works!